codio-content/ThinkJava/.guides/content/conditionals-and-logic-validating-input.md

 }
 ```

 The output is better now, but there is another problem.
 What if the user doesn't enter a number at all?
 What would happen if they typed the word “hello”, either on accident or on purpose?
-{Run! | terminal}(javac code/ValidInput.java && java -cp code/ ValidInput)